devraven-io/synthetic-test-local/readme.md

 This project helps you develop and execute your Synthetic tests in your local machine before adding those DevRaven for monitoring.

+Although this is not the exact runtime environment when your synthetic tests are executed in DevRaven, this repository closely resembles the restrictions and third-party libraries you can use in your scripts.
+There can be scenarios where script may pass in your environment, but they may fail when executed from DevRaven monitoring site.
+Please check the console logs or add additional debug statements to identify the root cause in such scenarios.

 ## Requirements

 node v16